 - Market-Specific Definitions: Some countries have specific regulations on what constitutes an import.
 Tariffs, trade policies, and nationalistic sentiments often influence these standards.
 For example, a vehicle might be classified as an import based on the percentage of foreign parts used.

-Misconceptions and Confusion Surrounding BMW Vehicles as Imports
+Misconceptions and Confusion Surrounding BMW Vehicles

 The global nature of BMW's production often leads to misconceptions and confusion about whether their vehicles are imports.
 Here are some common misunderstandings: